tgdwyer/tgdwyer.github.io/_chapters/levelsofabstraction.md

 permalink: /levelsofabstraction/
 ---

+## Learning Outcomes

+- Understand the motivation for different programming paradigms: to abstract machine operation into human understandable and composable programs
+- Understand the difference between *syntax* the textual symbols and grammatical rules of a program, and *semantics* the meaning of what is computed
+- Understand that there are different models of computation upon which different programming languages are based, including machine models such as Turing Machines and von Neumann architecture, and the Lambda Calculus based on mathematical functions.

+## Syntax versus Semantics

 As a branch of Computer Science, the theory and practice of programming has grown from a very practical need: to create tools to help us get computers to perform useful and often complex tasks.
 Programming languages are tools, that are designed and built by people to make life easier in this endeavour.
 Furthermore, they are rapidly evolving tools that have grown in subtlety and complexity over the many decades to take advantage of changing computer hardware and to take advantage of different ways to model computation.

 An important distinction to make when considering different programming languages, is between syntax and semantics.
 The syntax of a programming language is the set of symbols and rules for combining them (the grammar) into a correctly structured program.
 These rules are often arbitrary and chosen for historical reasons, ease of implementation or even aesthetics.
 An example of a syntactic design choice is the use of indentation to denote block structure or symbols such as “BEGIN” and “END” or “{” and “}”.